-Black Sage Honey Brown Butter
+Salted Honey Brown Butter

-This coconut ice cream has two interesting ingredients with an intense and nutty flavor: toasted coconut flakes and honey sage brown butter.
+This coconut ice cream has two interesting ingredients with an intense and nutty flavor: toasted coconut flakes and salted honey brown butter.
 Brown butter takes this ice cream to another level of awesomeness.
 If you haven’t tried brown butter ice cream, you must do so asap because you are missing the most amazing ice cream flavor.

 What is Brown Butter?

 Brown butter is a more complex, deeply toasted version of whole butter.
 Black & Bolyard takes grass-fed, non-GMO butter from American farms, and carefully browns the milk solids in the butterfat before infusing them with wonderful flavors.
-Honey Brown Butter is deep-toasted, with an intensely flavorful infusion of black sage honey to craft a stunningly exotic experience.
+Salted Honey Brown Butter is deep-toasted, with an intensely flavorful infusion of honey to craft a stunningly exotic experience.

 What is the Difference between Butter, Clarified Butter, Ghee, and Brown Butter?

 - Butter is a dairy product made from the fat and protein components of milk or cream.
 It can be made from the milk of cows, sheep, goats, buffalos, or yaks.
 Butter is made up of three things: fat, milk solids, and water.

 - Clarified Butter is butter that is heated to evaporate the water and separate out the milk solids, leaving behind a golden liquid.
 The clarified butter has almost all the moisture, and the solids are removed.

 - Ghee is cooked a little longer than clarified butter to evaporate all of the moisture, separate all of the milk solids, and deepen the flavor.
 Ghee is lactose-free, has a slightly higher concentration of fat than butter, and more calories.
 And ghee doesn’t have milk solids and is pure butterfat.
 Ghee’s smoke point is 482°F/250°C